Last updated on December 19th, 2023 at 03:22 am

 Pronunciation: vee-saw gheh-raw / soo-dyah

 Upon leaving Lithuania, you will surely have to say farewell to such a wonderful country.
-Viso Gero is the Lithuanian term for Goodbye but you may also hear Sudie which means Bye in English.
-This more informal and casual than the first one.
-Another casual way of saying this isIki pasimatymo! which means “See you later” in English.
+Viso Gero is the Lithuanian term for Goodbye, but you may also hear Sudie, which means Bye in English.
+This is more informal and casual than the first one.
+Another casual way of saying this isIki pasimatymo!
+Which means “See you later” in English.

-There will also be times where you need to say sorry or excuse me given that you are not a local citizen.
+There will also be times when you need to say sorry or excuse me, given that you are not a local citizen.
 Atsiprašau is the right word to use.
-However, to beg pardon, use Atleiskite which is also translated as Excuse me in English.
+However, to beg pardon, use Atleiskite, which is also translated as Excuse me in English.